 Doesn’t look like an acorn (but it was the BMV founders training-ground)

-Up along Yonge, can’t not-stop at a bookstore, where I was just in time to back up the old-timer behind the cash, who was wowing a customer-kid with a “one that got away” comic-book story, before we launched into a discussion on our shared love for incredible Alan Lomax recordings of old folk and blues music from the American South – and he played me a few of his favourite tracks (yes, the ocarina is a virtuoso instrument).
+Up along Yonge, I can’t not-stop at a bookstore, where I was just in time to back up the old-timer behind the cash, who was wowing a youthful customer with a “one that got away” comic-book story, before we launched into a discussion on our shared love for incredible Alan Lomax recordings of old folk and blues music from the American South – as he played me a few of his favourite tracks (yes, the ocarina is a virtuoso instrument).

-Finally, closing on home, just past the Summerhill bridge, I see there is a new exhibit of paintings up at the Muse gallery (wonderful stuff and people, both).
-These had a great warmth and energy, and while strongly rooted in Canadian painting tradition, felt vital and respectful, rather than lazily derivative.
+Finally, closing on home, just past the Summerhill bridge and the train station liquor store with a Venetian tower, I see there is a new exhibit of paintings up at the Muse gallery (always wonderful stuff and people, both).
+These works had a great warmth and energy, and while strongly rooted in Canadian painting tradition, felt vital and respectful, rather than lazily derivative.

-I just had to stop-in and look at them all – and also ask about the fate of my all-time favourite Canadian small sculpture – a Minoan bull, crafted out of a speckled blue enamel tin-teapot, some exquisitely fine extra metalwork and WHEELS!
+I just had to stop in and take my time looking at all of them – and while I was there, also ask about the fate of my all-time favourite Canadian small sculpture, which had graced their window for some time – a Minoan bull, crafted out of a speckled blue enamel tin-teapot, some exquisitely fine extra metalwork and WHEELS!
 (Never has anything been so mythic, cute and funky – all at once!)

-Anyhow – we got into a discussion right away about the artist, who wasn’t producing right now because her child was ill, and she couldn’t shake her depression – I shared one my quest-thoughts – “I want to know the right thing to say to Diane Arbus the day before, so she won’t.”
+Anyhow – we got into a discussion right away about the artist, who wasn’t producing right now because her child was ill, and she couldn’t shake her depression.
+So sympathetic, when the humane interferes with our reaching for the ideal – so I shared one of my constant quest-thoughts with him – “I want to know the right thing to say to Diane Arbus the day before she took her life, so she won’t.”
 He smiled ruefully.

 He tipped his imaginary hat to me, and said, “Admire your nerve.”

-And I, for my part, had the good sense not to ask about my sanity or chances.
+And I, for my part, had the good sense not to ask his estimation of my sanity or chances.